uapi-group/specifications/specs/unified_kernel_image.md

 (which is generally useful to allow multiple kernel versions with interactive or automatic selection of version to boot into).

 Various components of the UKI are provided as PE/COFF sections of the executable.
-The stub is a small program that can be executed in UEFI mode that forms the main executable part of the combined image.
+The stub is a small program that can be executed in UEFI mode that forms the initial executable part of the combined image.
-The stub program loads other resources from its file, including in particular the kernel and initrd, and transitions into the kernel.
+The stub program loads other resources from its executable, including in particular the kernel and initrd, and transitions into the kernel.

 This specification defines the format and components (mandatory and optional) of UKIs.